-A recurring scenario where a character, after committing a small act of evil, finds himself becoming more and more evil, very often far more than he originally planned or intended.
+A recurring scenario where a character, after committing a small act of evil, finds himself becoming more and more evil, committing more and worse acts, very often far more than he originally planned or intended.

 This can be done for different purposes:

 - A warning that doing some evil, no matter how good an idea it seems, is always a bad idea.

 - A warning that once you commit an evil act, no matter how small, you are easier to be tempted or otherwise persuaded to commit more and more evil.

 For obvious reasons, almost mandatory in Start of Darkness stories.
 See Moral Event Horizon for when someone commits an act so heinous and unforgivable that he is now unquestionably evil, and often marks the endpoint of this character arc.
 See also Had to Come to Prison to Be a Crook, which is when one of the reasons for falling is spending time in jail, and This Is Your Brain on Evil, for when performing an evil act is akin to drug intoxication, and thus very likely to provoke this trope.
 A common way of subverting this is for the character to make a Sudden Principled Stand when it becomes clear that the character has found a foothold on the seemingly slippery slope and will sink no further.
 Do not confuse with Jumping Off the Slippery Slope, which is when someone on the same side of the heroes but on a morally gray path commits an evil act to prove the rightness of the heroes' path.

 A Super-Trope to He Who Fights Monsters, wherein fighting against evil is the thing that causes the character to slip into evil.
 See also Protagonist Journey to Villain and It Gets Easier.
 Can coincide with Big Bad Slippage.